Updated: May 7, 2026 · Written by North York Guide Editorial

 Aga Khan Park & Museum

 Surface- Aga Khan Museum Culture — 77 Wynford Dr. World-class museum with over 1,200 artifacts spanning Islamic civilizations — manuscripts, ceramics, paintings, and scientific instruments.
 The architecture alone, designed by Fumihiko Maki, is worth the visit.
 Regular concerts, film screenings, and exhibitions.
-Adults $20, seniors $15, students $12, children under 6 free.
-Open Wed–Mon, 10 AM–5:30 PM.
+Adults $20, seniors $15, students $12, children under 12 free.
+Open Tue–Sun, 10 AM–5:30 PM (Wed until 8 PM, free 4–8 PM).

 - Aga Khan Park Park — 17 acres of formal gardens, water features, and green spaces connecting the museum to the Ismaili Centre.
 Beautifully landscaped and one of the most photogenic spots on the entire line.
 Free to visit.